 - (ODP.12) Provide funding for assistive and remote support technology to enhance service delivery within ODP HCBS.
-These one-time funds can be used to support greater independence for individuals (example, assistive technology that turns stove off after inactivity and alerts caregiver) and improves quality of care through implementation of solutions like electronic health records. - o April 2023 Update: Approximately 85 providers have been reimbursed for these activities. - January 2023 Update: The application period for this activity has closed.
-Approximately 260 of 1000 providers have submitted requests for these one-time funds.
-Providers are being paid as they submit documentation for reimbursement. - (ODP.14) Enhance HCBS by improving technology for ODP support coordination organizations through one-time funding for the purchase of technology to support remote monitoring, mobile workforce, secure inter-office communications or implementation of quality improvement strategies. - April 2023 Update: Approximately 10 providers have been reimbursed for these activities. - January 2023 Update: The application period for this activity has closed.
-23 of approximately 50 providers have submitted requests for these one-time funds.
-Providers are being paid as they submit documentation for reimbursement. - (ODP.7) Accelerate the adoption of technology by funding a consultant to advise OLTL and ODP HCBS providers seeking to adopt remote supports and other technology solutions for individuals receiving HCBS.
+These one-time funds can be used to support greater independence for individuals (example, assistive technology that turns stove off after inactivity and alerts caregiver) and improves quality of care through implementation of solutions like electronic health records. - o July 2023 Update: Approximately 120 providers have been reimbursed for these activities. - April 2023 Update: Approximately 85 providers have been reimbursed for these activities. - (ODP.14) Enhance HCBS by improving technology for ODP support coordination organizations through one-time funding for the purchase of technology to support remote monitoring, mobile workforce, secure inter-office communications or implementation of quality improvement strategies.

+o April 2023 Update: Approximately 10 providers have been reimbursed for these activities.

+- (ODP.7) Accelerate the adoption of technology by funding a consultant to advise OLTL and ODP HCBS providers seeking to adopt remote supports and other technology solutions for individuals receiving HCBS.
 The use of technology to support independence will reduce need for direct care thereby relieving pressure for staffing from HCBS agencies that provide direct care.
 This initiative is aimed at capacity building through awareness and education.
-Training and materials developed will be stored and made available electronically. - April 2023 Update: The Office is working to establish a vendor to advise OLTL and ODP providers about adoption of supportive technology. - o January 2023 Update: None at this time.
+Training and materials developed will be stored and made available electronically. - July 2023 Update: ODP and OLTL continue to work together to identify a vendor to support providers with adoption of supportive technology. - April 2023 Update: The Office is working to establish a vendor to advise OLTL and ODP providers about adoption of supportive technology.